 Styling differences between these B-Series trucks and Ford's Ranger center on the grille.
 The Mazda grille has horizontal bars instead of Ford's eggcrate design.
 Regular-cab models ride a 111.6-inch wheelbase, measure 187.5 inches long overall and have 15-inch wheels.
 Options include tubular side steps and a soft tonneau cover.

 Mazda's B2300 model has a roomy cab with a standard three-place front bench seat.
 Occupants get a fold-down armrest, and storage pockets are installed on the seatbacks.
 Air conditioning is optional in the B2300.

 Under the Hood

 The engines in all three versions of the B-Series are the same as those used in Ford Rangers.
 A 143-horsepower, 2.3-liter four-cylinder in the B2300 teams with either a standard five-speed-manual transmission or an optional five-speed automatic.

-A 207-hp, 4.0-liter V-6 in the B4000 teams with either a five-speed-manual or five-speed-automatic transmission.
-For the 2005 model year, the B4000 comes in Cab Plus 4-door configuration, in base and SE trim levels.
+A 207-hp, 4.0-liter V-6 in the B4000 teams with either a five-speed-automatic or five-speed-manual transmission.
+The B4000 comes only in Cab Plus 4-door configuration, in both base and better-equipped SE trim levels.
 The SE edition is offered only with the automatic transmission.
 Both B4000 models have four-wheel drive that includes low-range gearing.
 Raised suspensions use torsion-bar front springs.

 Each Cab Plus 4-door edition features rear-hinged back doors that can be opened only after the front doors are open.
 Cab Plus 4-door models are 202.9 inches long overall and have a 125.9-inch wheelbase.
 The base model rides on 15-inch wheels, and the SE gets 16-inch wheels.
 Back to top